 I love my little growing family of rabbits.
 My kids adore their bunnies.
 We spend many afternoons watching the fluff balls romp on the lawn behind our homestead.
 One particular afternoon we noticed that Fred, our lionhead rabbit was lying down and shaking.
 We became very concerned.

-Why do rabbits shake?
-There are many reasons for rabbits shaking.
-Excitement, stress, and illness can cause your rabbit’s shaking.
 It may be nothing to worry about or it can be a real cause for concern.

 Knowing why your rabbit is shaking helps you determine how severe the cause is and what to do about it.
 Sometimes you need to leave your rabbit alone to calm down and become less stressed or anxious, or you need to rush them to the vet if they have a digestive complication.